Augury raises $8 million more to predict mechanical breakdowns with AI

 Can mechanical abnormalities in a combustion engine, a fan, or a pneumatic press be inferred from the sound they produce alone?
 As it turns out, yes — and with great precision.
-Patterns embedded within the noise communicate valuable information, some of which foretell trouble.
+Patterns embedded within the noise communicate valuable information, some of which foretells trouble.

-Inspired by this idea, software developer Gal Shaul and analog signal processing engineer Saar Yoskovitz cofounded Augury in 2011 founded, an Israel and New York-based startup the two describe as “Shazam for machines.”
+Inspired by this idea, software developer Gal Shaul and analog signal processing engineer Saar Yoskovitz cofounded Augury in 2011.
+The two describe the startup, which is based in Israel and New York, as “Shazam for machines.”
 Its wireless Halo sensors — which attach to commercial refrigerators, industrial-scale heaters, and practically everything in between — record readings like vibration, temperature, and magnetism and upload it to the cloud, where AI algorithms ingest it to make predictions about the machines’ health.

-Augury counts Johnson Controls, Brooklyn Navy Yard, NYC Department of Education, Grundfos, PSG Dover, Trane, and Carrier, and this no doubt impressed early investors.
-Case in point: this morning, Qualcomm Ventures announced that it’s contributed $8 million in additional funding to Augury’s $25 million series C, which was led by Insight Venture Partners with support from existing investors Eclipse Ventures, Munich Re/HSB Ventures, Pritzker Group VC, and Lerer Hippeau.
+Augury counts Johnson Controls, Brooklyn Navy Yard, NYC Department of Education, Grundfos, PSG Dover, Trane, and Carrier, as customers, which no doubt impressed early investors.
+Case in point: This morning, Qualcomm Ventures announced that it has contributed $8 million in additional funding to Augury’s $25 million series C round, which was led by Insight Venture Partners with support from existing investors Eclipse Ventures, Munich Re/HSB Ventures, Pritzker Group VC, and Lerer Hippeau.
 The expanded round brings Augury’s total raised to $59 million and comes shortly after the company completed its purchase of Alluvium, a machine learning startup with a platform that surfaces insights from industrial data streams.

 “Augury has emerged as a leader in IIoT, leveraging AI to enable the world’s leading manufacturers to improve their operations through better machine health monitoring,” said Qualcomm vice president Carlos Kokron, who will join Augury’s board of directors as an observer.
 “We are excited by their vision and traction and are looking forward to working with them to advance 5G and edge computing in industrial settings.”